About Galway International Arts Festival

 The Galway International Arts Festival co-production with Northlight Theatre of Christian O’Reilly’s Chapatti, starring John Mahoney and Penny Slusher, premiered in Chicago in March 2014 and played in Galway during Festival 2014.

-Galway International Arts Festival’s discussion platform First Thought is a thought leadership platform focused on creativity that showcases thought-provoking discussion with both Irish and international thought leaders on forward-thinking ideas and creative best practices from a range of arts and non-arts disciplines
+Galway International Arts Festival’s discussion platform First Thought Talks is a thought leadership platform focused on creativity that showcases thought-provoking discussion with both Irish and international thought leaders from a range of arts and non-arts disciplines on forward-thinking ideas and creative best practices.

-Frist Thought takes place each year as part of the festival and, increasingly, as a stand-alone event.
+First Thought Talks takes place each year as part of the festival, with a number live-streamed on the GIAF Facebook page.
+Increasingly, they are also held as stand-alone events outside the festival.
 The platform is a forum for discussion on creativity across a range of fields and disciplines, with the aim of engaging, informing and inspiring creative discourse.

 Past participants include former president Mary Robinson, producer and musician Nile Rodgers, John Mullholland, Editor of The Observer (UK), actors John Mahoney and Cillian Murphy, BBC TV presenter Dr Gabriel Weston, Artistic Director of the National Theatre of Great Britain Nicholas Hytner and Michael Dowling, CEO of one of the biggest private health facilities in the world.